Tony Snell: Atlanta Hawks (2020–2021)

 On November 20, 2020, Snell and Khyri Thomas were traded to the Atlanta Hawks in exchange for Dewayne Dedmon.
 On March 11, 2021, Snell made a game winning three-pointer at the buzzer to give the Hawks a 121–120 victory over the Toronto Raptors, capping off a 15-point fourth quarter comeback.

 Portland Trail Blazers (2021–2022)

 On August 10, 2021, the Portland Trail Blazers announced that they had signed Snell.

 New Orleans Pelicans (2022)

 On February 8, 2022, Portland traded Snell, Larry Nance Jr. and CJ McCollum to the New Orleans Pelicans in exchange for Josh Hart, Nickeil Alexander-Walker, Tomáš Satoranský, Didi Louzada, a protected 2022 first-round draft pick, the better of New Orleans' and Portland's 2026 second-round draft picks and New Orleans' 2027 second-round draft pick.

-Maine Celtics (2023–present)
+Maine Celtics (2023–2024)

 On January 27, 2023, Snell was acquired by the Maine Celtics.

+On August 8, 2023, the Golden State Warriors held a free agent workout with Snell.
+On October 29, he returned to Maine.

+Sioux Falls Skyforce (2024–2025)

+On October 2, 2024, Snell was traded to the Sioux Falls Skyforce.

+Boulazac Basket Dordogne (2025–present)

+On August 23, 2025, Snell signed with Boulazac Basket Dordogne of the LNB Pro A. In his second season game with Boulazac, on October 3, 2025, he scored 27 points against Cholet Basket.

+Personal life

+Snell met his wife, Ashley, at a barbecue hosted by his Chicago Bulls teammate Jimmy Butler.
+They have two sons who were both diagnosed with autism spectrum disorder.

+On The Today Show on June 16, 2023, Snell revealed that he was diagnosed with autism spectrum disorder, after the evaluation of his eldest son helped to realize similarities with his own experience.